pgruetter/sdl-docs/docs/firstConfig.md

 ---

 The following page will show you how to build the project and run your first feed.
-For a more comprehensive explanation of all options, see the [Reference](Reference.md).
+For a more comprehensive explanation of all options, see the (Reference.md).

-To run a first example, you need the jar file (see [Build](#Build)), an application.conf and some sample data.
+To run a first example, you need the jar file (see #Build)), an application.conf and some sample data.

 ## Configure
 To run a first example, you need to create a file called **application.conf** in a folder we will call **resource folder** from now on.